codio/knowledge/source/common/develop/websecuritybrowsercapabilities.rst

 -------------------

 To ensure Codio works properly, you must enable cookies in your web browser.
 Below you will find instructions on how to enable cookies for all sites.
-If you have any questions or concerns regarding cookies, please check our `Privacy policy <https://www.codio.com/legal-stuff#pii>`_ .
+If you have any questions about how Codio uses cookies, please check our `Privacy policy <https://www.codio.com/legal-stuff#pii>`_.

 Enabling Cookies in Chrome:
 ****************************

-1. Click the three-dot menu in the top right corner
+1. Click the three-dot menu in the top right corner.
-2. Go to Settings
+2. Go to Settings.
-3. Click "Privacy and Security" tab in the main menu
+3. Click "Privacy and Security" tab in the main menu.
-4. Select "Third-party cookies"
+4. Select "Third-party cookies".
-5. Choose "Allow third-party cookies"
+5. Choose "Allow third-party cookies".

 .. image:: /img/ChromeCookies.png